Anqingosaurus

-Anqingosaurus brevicephalus (synonym Anguingosaurus brevicephalus) is an extinct lizard from the early Middle Paleocene of Anhui, China.
+Anqingosaurus brevicephalus is an extinct lizard from the early Middle Paleocene of Anhui, China.
 A. brevicephalus was originally described as a chameleon, but, not all authorities agree with this.
 If A. brevicephalus is a chameleon, then Chamaeleonidae fossil record extends all the way into the Paleocene.
 If it is not, then Chamaeleonidae fossil record starts in the Early Miocene with Chamaeleo caroliquarti.